Bambusstock/Chaname/README.md

 If this is set to true, the sender will get his message as copy, so it's available in his chat history.

+#### `publicMention` (Default: false)

+If this is set to true, all online players will receive the message.
+Just the receiver receive a highligthed message.

 ### Colors

 You can define the colors that should be used to highlight the message and the sender.